The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 5. Ask your health plan about resources

 Depending on your health plan, you may have benefits that can help ease some financial pressure.
-For instance, many people with an Aetna® Medicare Dual Eligible Special Needs Plan, or D-SNP, have:
+For instance, many people with an Aetna Dual Eligible Special Needs Plan, or D-SNP, have:

-- A quarterly over-the-counter allowance to buy approved health and wellness items
+- A quarterly over-the-counter (OTC) allowance to buy approved health and wellness items

-- A monthly allowance for healthy foods to buy fruits, vegetables, meats, seafood and other healthy food items
+- A card with a quarterly allowance for healthy foods to buy fruits, vegetables, meats, seafood and other healthy food items

 - Transportation to and from medical appointments and the pharmacy